datatrail-jhu/03_fileorganization/manuscript/04_rstudiomd.md

 ![Editing the new RMarkdown document](images/04_rstudiomd/04_fileorganization_rstudiomd-10.png)

 You can edit the document by removing the default sections and adding your own notes and code.
 When you are ready to save, go to the File menu and click "Save As".
-In the dialog box, you don't need to worry about typing a file extension as we had done for Markdown files.
+In the dialog box, you don't need to worry about typing a file extension.
 RStudio will automatically add the .Rmd extension.

 ![Saving the RMarkdown document](images/04_rstudiomd/04_fileorganization_rstudiomd-11.png)